AndersonVes/e-mail-marketing-html-snnipets-vscode-extension/README.md

-# E-mail Marketing Html Snnipets
+# E-mail Marketing Html Snippets

 Simple snippets for images, links and tables used on e-mail marketing development.